annotation/text-fabric/NEW_DEVELOPMENTS.md

 by the much more efficient representation in Context-Fabric.
 But I am not the one who will do it.
 If someone else feels attracted to it, I will lend the support that is needed, but without diving deep in the code myself.
+Keep in mind though, that it might be a spurious effort.
+A core Text-Fabric + AI (= Context-Fabric) might progress better and faster that an optimized but classic TF!

 I'll keep an eye on the two of you: Text-Fabric and Context-Fabric.